City police investigating two homicides

 Anyone with information on the shooting death of Miller is asked to call Brunswick Police Detective Paxton Edgy at 912-279-2620, or the Silent Witness hotline at 912-267-5516.

-Police are making progress on both murder investigations, with help from the public, Smith said.
-More information is needed to secure arrest warrants and Smith encouraged the public's continued assistance.
-Police will pursue all information left with detectives, or the Silent Witness hotline, she said.
+Police are making progress on both homicide investigations with help from the public, Smith said.
+More information is needed to secure arrest warrants, and Smith encourages the public's continued assistance.
+Police will pursue all information left with detectives or the Silent Witness hotline, she said.

 "We can't allow such dangerous and irresponsible people to continue to walk the streets of our community," Smith said.
 "We appreciate the information that we have received.
 We're following up on any and all information that we get.
 In order to make an arrest, we must have probable cause, which requires more than suspicion that someone committed a crime."